The costs of cyberattacks: How one breach can sink a business

 Legal and compliance issues

-With data protection regulations such as the GDPR in Europe, POPIA in South Africa or HIPAA in the U.S., a data breach can lead to heavy fines.
+With data protection regulations such as the GDPR in Europe or HIPAA in the U.S., a data breach can lead to heavy fines.
 Failing to protect sensitive customer or employee data may result in penalties and lawsuits.
 Furthermore, companies that fall victim to breaches often face lengthy legal battles, which add to the financial and reputational strain.

 Loss of intellectual property